-Students are introduced to the dialect and culture of their chosen language.
-Students explore topics and themes around greetings, everyday language, family and friends, hobbies, likes and dislikes and describing ourselves and others.
+Greek and Spanish subjects provide opportunity for students to be introduced to the dialect and culture of their chosen language.
+Students explore topics and themes around greetings, everyday language, family and friends, hobbies, likes and dislikes, describing ourselves and others and participate in a wide range of cultural activities.